 - What are you going to drink?

 You can make your cycling nutrition plan as simple or complicated for your tastes as you’d like.
 What works for someone else may not work for you.
 For some, that means only consuming a bottle of high-carb drink per hour, while for others, it’s a mix of bars, gels, fruit, and water.
-Just remember that how your stomach feels and your hydration needs can vary significantly based on weather conditions.
+Remember that weather conditions can affect how you feel and your hydration needs.

 Once you’ve settled on a nutrition plan, you can set an alarm on your phone or head unit to remind you when to eat.
 Even though you can schedule eating, don’t forget to listen to your body.
 Conversely, fueling solely by feel can leave you under-fueled.